Kobe Shimbun Hai

 The Kobe Shimbun Hai (Japanese 神戸新聞杯) is a Grade 2 flat horse race in Japan for three-year-old Thoroughbreds.
 It is run over a distance of 2400 metres at Hanshin Racecourse in Takarazuka, Hyogo, in September, but was contested over 2000 metres until 2006.

 The Kobe Shimbun Hai was first run in 1953 and was elevated to Grade 2 status in 1984.
 It serves as a trial race for the Kikuka Sho.
-Winners of the race have included Deep Impact, Zenno Rob Roy and Orfevre.
+Winners of the race have included Deep Impact, Zenno Rob Roy, Orfevre, Gold Ship, and Contrail.